-1 The District is in the process of compiling a list of LAUSD policies that apply to its authorized charter schools.
+&lt;sup>1The District is in the process of compiling a list of LAUSD policies that apply to its authorized charter schools.
 The list will be finalized by April 1, 2018.
 Charter Schools Division staff will annually review District policies and make recommendations to the LAUSD Board of Education on continued application to charter schools.